 Dry Rot Treatment

 Dry rot tends to affect softwoods that are at an elevated and sustained moisture level.
 Dry rot growth is a combination of mycelium (mushroom textured sheets) and hyphae (thick strands).
-A dry rot fruiting body if present will be a fleshy plate with rusty red coloured dust (dry rot spores).
+If present, a dry rot fruiting body will be a fleshy plate with rusty red coloured dust (dry rot spores).

-Example – An untreated replacement softwood sash window frame that was installed following a dry rot outbreak by a building contractor without adequate damp proofing protection, decayed to the point of replacement in less than three years.
+An untreated replacement softwood sash window frame was installed following a dry rot outbreak by a building contractor.
+This was done without adequate damp proofing protection and decayed to the point of replacement in less than three years.
 This is an example of the speed of dry rot decay, but also an example of not removing the cause of the dry rot prior to reinstating the damaged timber.
-It is essential stop the source of moisture and promote drying.
+It’s essential stop the source of moisture and promote drying.
 The dry rot treatment regime depends on the nature of the property and whether the dry rot affected areas will be available for ongoing monitoring.

-To arrange a dry rot survey or to discuss the treatment of dry rot in Reading, Newbury, Oxford, Berkshire, Hampshire, Oxfordshire, or Surrey please call 0800 781 8358 or email [email protected]
+To arrange a dry rot survey or to discuss treatment please call 0800 781 8358 or email [email protected].